telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Response payload**_

-A JSON object containing subscription represented by a JSON object as described at the beginning of this section.
+The payload is a JSON object containing a subscription that follows the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).

 Example: